+ Free Printable February Calendar

 - Fall in love with a writing project

 Ask the KonMari Joy-question

-The right way according to Marie Kondo is to gather all things paper related but this gets too overwhelming for me.
-I also have done a lot of other writings which ranges from blogposts to essays and papers for university but that is for another declutter session.
+The right way according to Marie Kondo is to gather all things paper-related but this gets too overwhelming for me.
+I also have done a lot of other writings which range from blogposts to essays and papers for university but that is for another declutter session.
 For this session, I concentrated only on my piles of paper on creative writing.

-I am so happy that I started February with a declutter session and under this image I share how I went about it.
+I am so happy that I started February with a declutter session.
+Here is how I went about it.

 3 Steps to declutter writing papers

-Here is the 3 steps to get clarity of all creative writing related papers in the house.
+Here are the 3 steps to get clarity of all creative writing-related papers in the house.

 On Sunday I sorted the papers according to category.
-My categories were dormant writing projects, active writing projects, advice and notes on writing and papers from writing groups mine and others.
-Then I assigned new binders for each category and seperate ones for active writing projects.
+My categories were dormant writing projects, active writing projects, advice, and notes on writing, and papers from writing groups mine and others.
+Then I assigned new binders for each category and separate ones for active writing projects.